AndreRBrandt/AndreRBrandt/README.md

 # Hi, I’m André Brandt 👋

-I’m a Software Developer pivoting into **Data Analysis & Business Intelligence**, passionate about transforming raw data into actionable insights to drive smarter decisions.
+I’m a Software Developer **Data Analysis & Business Intelligence**, passionate about transforming raw data into actionable insights to drive smarter decisions.
 I build end-to-end analytical solutions using Python, SQL, and BI tools like Power BI and Tableau.

 ---